Preparing for your trip

 2. Medical Teams: Teams are welcomed to provide medical services while in Honduras.
 There are many medical needs at Destino, the surrounding villages, and a nearby prison.
 Teams desiring to do medical work in Honduras need to contact Destino about their specific ideas (clinics, eye glasses, surgeries, etc…).
 Although it is not necessary, the local hospital in Siguatepeque is willing to accept the credentials of American doctors and be their covering while in country.
 (This information must be provided to the Evangelical Hospital at least a month in advance).

 Teams are encouraged to bring medication to help re-supply the Destino pharmacy as well as to distribute during the medical clinics.
-The following are always needed: adult and children’s vitamins; cold and allergy; pain relievers; fever reducers; parasite med.; antibiotics; topical creams.
+The following are always needed: adult and children’s vitamins; cold and allergy; pain relievers; fever reducers; parasite med.; antibiotics; topical creams, first aid supplies for the school children.

 Do not feel limited to the above list but pray about ways that you can help the ministry at Destino and the villages in the surrounding area.
 Also feel free to do a combination of different things.
 Evangelism can be very effective during and after a medical clinic, and distributions are a good way of meeting physical needs along with meeting the spiritual needs of the community.